gdcc/pyDataverse/src/pyDataverse/docs/source/user/basic-usage.rst

 Basic Usage
 =================

+.. contents:: Table of Contents
+  :local:

-To get started, we will import metadata from JSON-files, create data objects
-- one Dataverse, Dataset and Datafile - from it and clean up at the end.
+This tutorial will show you how to import metadata from Dataverse's own JSON format, create pyDataverse objects from it (Dataverse, Dataset and Datafile), upload it via the API and clean up at the end.

-The data for this tutorial can be found inside ``tests/data/basic-usage/``.

-In addition to this tutorial, you can find more advanced stuff at :ref:`User Guide - Advanced Usage <user_advanced-usage>` and :ref:`User Guide - Use-Cases <user_use-cases>`.
+In addition to this tutorial, you can find more advanced examples at :ref:`User Guide - Advanced Usage <user_advanced-usage>` and :ref:`User Guide - Use-Cases <user_use-cases>`.

-Attention: The API responses may vary by each request and Dataverse instance!

 **Requirements**